Ph.D. in Literature

 - Genre: Genres may be selected from the following list: poetry, drama, fiction, intellectual prose, or a field of linguistics or philology to be defined by the student and his or her advisory committee.
 Students will be expected to know the major theories pertaining to their chosen genre and the literature within their genre in the historical periods immediately preceding and immediately following their period of specialization.

-The written comprehensive examinations will be followed by an oral examination, as described under the general requirements.
-The student must register for English 795, Comprehensive Examination, one credit, the semester he or she will be completing the oral exam.
+The written comprehensive examinations will be followed by an oral examination, as described under general requirements.
+The student must register for ENG 795, Comprehensive Examination, one credit, the semester they will be completing the oral exam.

 Dissertation defense (final oral examination)